ManiacUrgency42/csha-ai-agent/README.md

 >
 > — **Andrej Karpathy**

+We concatenate the results from the retrieval and add them as part of the context when we instantiate the prompt template.
+By instructing the LLM to only refer to the context we can generate relevant and accurate responses for the user.

 ### 3.1 Prompt Templates

 We leverage LangChain’s prompt templates to assemble the messages sent to the language model.
 These templates are both modular and reusable, so you can dynamically switch to a new prompt template, insert the user’s query, and any contextual information before invoking the LLM for the final response.

 > **Note (More Advanced):** Context engineering techniques such as defining the system role, adding delimiters, and providing example I/Os were used to improve the LLM’s response.
 Better context engineering lets less powerful, lower-cost models match the performance of more expensive ones.

 ## 4 Generation